How to Run an Accurate Credit Check on a Tenant in 6 Steps

 warning

-Be sure to ask all applicants the same questions or else you could become the target of a discrimination lawsuit.
+Be sure to ask all applicants the same questions, or you could become the target of a discrimination lawsuit.

-The Federal Credit Reporting Act (FCRA) requires that landlords must receive a tenant’s consent to run a credit check.
-Written consent can be given on the rental application form itself, via a separate consent form, or through the procedures of a tenant screening service.
+The Federal Credit Reporting Act (FCRA) requires landlords to obtain a tenant’s consent to run a credit check.
+Written consent can be given on the rental application form itself, on a separate consent form, or through a tenant screening service.

 Be sure that your consent form mentions any way that you plan to gather information.
-For example, if you plan to talk to prior landlords, references, or employers about their financial history (which you should), be sure that’s mentioned on the release.
+For example, if you plan to talk to prior landlords, employers, or other references about their financial history, mention that on the release.

-As always, have an attorney look over your consent form to make sure you’re covered.
+Have an attorney review your consent form to ensure you’re covered.

 Landlord ID Verification

-In addition to getting the tenant’s consent, most tenants screening services require verification that you are indeed a landlord of the property.
+In addition to getting the tenant’s consent, most tenant screening services require verification that you are actually a property landlord.
 For example, a reputable company like Equifax won’t allow just anyone to pull a credit report for another person.

 Landlords are usually required to provide: